ad-aures/castopod/INSTALL.md

 ### (optional) Manual configuration

-Before uploading Castopod files to your web server:
+Before uploading Castopod Host files to your web server:

 1. Rename the `.env.example` file to `.env` and update the default values with your own.
-2. Upload the Castopod files with `.env`
+2. Upload the Castopod Host files with `.env`
 3. Go to `/cp-install` to finish the install process.

 ## Web Server Requirements